microsoft/azure-health-data-services-toolkit/samples/MemoryCacheAndBlobProvider/README.md

 - An authenticated Azure environment.
   - Usually you need to be logged in with the [Azure CLI](https://docs.microsoft.com/cli/azure/).
   - You also can be logged into Azure inside Visual Studio or Visual Studio Code.
-- You will need the Azure Cache for Blob Contributor role assigned to your account.
+- You will need an Azure Storage account and Blob Container.

 ## Setup your environment

-This sample needs can be configured with the `Azure Cache for Blob` to start.
+This sample needs to be configured with the 'Azure Storage Blob' connection string to start.
 You can configure this either in Visual Studio or by using the command line.

 ### Command Line